gojek/fiber/README.md

 - `PROXY` – component, that dispatches incoming request against configured proxy backend url.
 Configuration:
     - `id` – component ID.
 Example `my_proxy`
     - `endpoint` - proxy endpoint url.
-Example `http://your-proxy:8080/nested/path`
+Example for http `http://your-proxy:8080/nested/path` or  grpc `127.0.0.1:50050`
     - `timeout` - request timeout for dispatching a request.
 Example `100ms`
+    - `protocol` - communication protocol.
+Only "grpc" or "http" supported.

 - `FAN_OUT` - component, that dispatches incoming request by sending it to each of its registered `routes`.
 Response queue will contain responses of each route in order they have arrived.